Grand Casino Arena: Features

-The concourse areas contain hockey jerseys from every Minnesota high school on the walls, reflecting the "State of Hockey."
-Surrounding the arena at all four corners are "crow's nests."
+The concourse areas contain hockey jerseys from every Minnesota high school on the walls, reflecting the "State of Hockey".
+Surrounding the arena at all four corners are "crow's nests".
 One features an organ and is played during Wild games.
 The second features a lighthouse that houses a foghorn that is blasted when the team takes the ice before games, for all Wild and Frost goals, and after a victory.
-The third is used for the Wild's drum line.
+The third is used for the Wild's disc jockey.
 The fourth provides an additional stage for various uses.

 Before it opened, the arena installed an integrated scoring, video, information and advertising display system by Daktronics.
 The system includes a large LED circular, center-hung scoreboard with multiple displays, nearly 1100 ft of ribbon display technology mounted on the fascia and large video displays outside the facility.
 The center ice display was replaced in the summer of 2014.
 Of the 10 LED screens, the largest measures 37.5 ft wide by 19 ft high.
 In 2015 the arena began replacing every seat in the building with cushioned seating.
 This was finished by early 2016.